superlaser97/SimpleHomepage1/README.md

 No seperate javascript file as the environment i am deploying this to does not allow javascript files.

-To deploy, simply copy the Homepage.html and input.css to the target computer.
+To deploy, simply copy the Homepage.html and style.css to the target computer.